History of European universities: Professors and students

 Progressive educational and political philosophies changed religion’s role in the education imparted.
 During the 18th century, most universities were strongly connected to either a Catholic or a Protestant church, thus the professors’ and the students’ religion determined employment and matriculation.
 In the 19th century, religion was deleted from the "compulsory curriculum"; in France, Napoleon's secular Université de France troubled Roman Catholics, because it threatened their educational monopoly.
 To wit, the Loi Falloux (Falloux Law) of 1850 attempted to reinstate some educational power to the Roman Catholic Church, but, by then, the Université de France had de facto substantive control of French higher education.
-Like-wise, in the UK, the new University of London) was non-denominational, and the Oxford University Act 1854 and the Cambridge University Act 1856 removed religious requirements for students at the older universities with a concomitant decline in chapel attendance, and of religion as integral to a university education.Rudy, The Universities of Europe, 1100–1914, p.
-114.
+Like-wise, in the UK, the new University of London) was non-denominational, and the Oxford University Act 1854 and the Cambridge University Act 1856 removed religious requirements for students at the older universities with a concomitant decline in chapel attendance, and of religion as integral to a university education.

 The European university legacy

 Ultimately, European universities established the intellectual and academic traditions of university education worldwide; by the 19th century's end, the Humboldtian university model was established in Europe, the US, and Japan.
-In the Americas, first the Spanish, then the British, and then the French founded universities in the lands they had conquered early in the 16th century, meant to professionally educate their colonists and propagate monotheistic religion to establish formal, administrative rule of their American colonies; like-wise, the British in Canada, Australia, and the Cape Colony.
+In the Americas, first the Spanish, then the British, and then the French founded universities in the lands they had conquered early in the 16th century, meant to professionally educate their colonists and propagate monotheistic religion, like christianity, to establish formal, administrative rule of their American colonies; like-wise, the British in Canada, Australia, and the Cape Colony.
 Japan, the Near East, and Africa all had universities based on European models in the 19th century.
 Those universities disseminated Western European science and technology and trained the local population (foremost the local elite) to develop their countries resources; and, although most promoted the social, political, economic, and cultural aims of the imperial rulers, some promoted revolutionary development of the colonial societies.
 In the 20th century, urbanization and industrialization made a university education available to the mass populace.
 Throughout, the basic structure and research purposes of the universities have remained constant; per Clark Kerr, they "are among the least changed of institutions".